nextstrain/nextclade/docs/user/nextclade-web.md

 > ⚠️ Since your computer is doing all the computational work (rather than a remote server), it is advisable to analyze at most a few hundred of sequences at a time, depending on your computer hardware.
 Nextclade leverages all processor cores available on your computer and might require large amounts of system memory to operate.
 For large-scale analysis (thousands to millions of sequences) you might want to try [Nextclade CLI](nextclade-cli) instead.

 The analysis pipeline comprises the following steps:

-1. Alignment: Sequences are aligned to the reference genome using its custom Nextalign alignment algorithm.
+1. Alignment: Sequences are aligned to the reference genome using our custom Nextalign alignment algorithm.
 2. Translation: Nucleotide sequences are translated into amino acid sequences.
 3. Mutation calling: Nucleotide and amino acid changes are identified
 4. PCR primer changes are computed
-5. Phylogenetic placement: Sequences are placed on a reference tree, clades assigned to nearest neighbour.
+5. Phylogenetic placement: Sequences are placed on a reference tree, clades assigned to nearest neighbour, private mutations analyzed.
 6. Quality control: Quality control metrics are calculated

 You can get a quick overview of the results screen in the screenshot below: